Sometimes a group of owners in a tenement may decide to hire someone to take care of the maintenance and repair responsibilities for them.

 - the contact details of a certain property factor

-- the number of properties a property factor manages at the point of registration
+- the latest number of properties a property factor manages

 Property factors are responsible for making sure that the information on the register is correct and is in line with any relevant legislation.